OCTOBER 12- TODAY’S READING FROM THE ONE YEAR BIBLE- JEREMIAH 19:1-21:14; 1 THESSALONIANS 5:4-28; PSALMS 82:1-8; PROVERBS 25:8-10

 The Lord does not need a jury to weigh in on His decisions, as He is altogether righteous.
 In His court, there is no defense or appeal.

-The ‘gods’ are addressed here.
-These are those men who have been granted awesome authority to represent the Lord on the earth and interpret His law.
+So-called ‘gods’ are addressed here.
+These are those men who have been granted significant authority to represent the Lord’s justice on the earth and interpret His law.

 The ‘gods’ are not demons in that demons don’t die as men.